 The original goods in the P A T R I Æ collection are designed to highlight the character of each fabric, and continue in the tradition of local production, handcraft, and utilitarian design.
 Worn grain sacks, sheets, and other historic items are re-purposed into functional pieces including tote bags, pouches, tops, and runners, each handmade in-house at the P A T R I Æ studio in Asbury Park, NJ.

 The guiding principles and aesthetics behind P A T R I Æ are informed by founder Barbara Pisch's own history.
 Born in Slovakia, she relocated with her family to the US as a child and started returning to her homeland as a teenager, where she began collecting antiques as a way of connecting to her heritage.
-Her collecting quickly began to focus on antique hemp and linen textiles, which years later would become the staple of the P A T R I Æ brand.
-Barbara grew up on the Jersey shore, then spent many years in NYC working in various design industries and galleries, acquiring a graduate degree in the history of decorative arts, and honing her eye, before returning to her beloved beach and family at the Jersey shore and focusing on the next stage of her brand by opening the P A T R I Æ store and studio in 2016.
+Her collecting quickly began to focus on antique hemp and linen textiles, which would eventually become the staple of the P A T R I Æ brand.
+Barbara grew up on the Jersey shore, then spent years in NYC working in various design industries and galleries, acquiring a graduate degree in the history of decorative arts, and honing her eye, before returning to her beloved beach and family at the Jersey shore and opening the P A T R I Æ store and studio in 2016.